Getting started for system administrators

 After your planning is complete, perform the following installation tasks:

-Download the product installation files from the BMC Electronic Product Distribution (EPD) website using the direct download links available in Downloading-the-installation-files.
+Download the product installation files from the BMC Electronic Product Distribution (EPD) website using the direct download links available in Downloading the installation files.

 Your ability to access product pages on the EPD website is determined by the license entitlements purchased by your company.
 To understand which files you are entitled to download, access the license entitlements for your product.
 For more information, see License-entitlements.